jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 ## Human Institutions Unify Personal and Social Interest as an Artificial Organizing Principle

-So far we have
+So far we have explained that:

 1. Personal Interest comes first
 2. Public Interest comes next, and is larger than the personal interest
 3. The personal interest matches the public interest through sale or employment

-These three ingredients create value for the self and society leading to peace and prosperity.
+These 3 ingredients create value for the self and society leading to peace and prosperity.
 Human institutions, in the form of laws and policies, are then created to organize them.

 <!-- The proper policies and laws to bring about the pantrynomy are formalized through .
 The most basic institution is called a family.
 The next institution became the tribe, glued together by blood relations and common interest.
 These were followed by nations that were glued together by international laws and treaties which put order to the disparate national and vested interests within. -->

-{{< quote ava="smith" >}}
+{{< q a="smith" >}}
-When a person finds the chairs [disordered in his bedroom], he takes the trouble to set them all in their proper places.
+<p>When a person finds the chairs [disordered in his bedroom], he takes the trouble to set them all in their proper places.
 The whole propriety of this new situation arises from the superior convenience of having the floor clear.
 To attain this convenience, he voluntarily puts himself to more trouble than all he could have suffered from its inconvenience.
-Therefore, he wanted more of the arrangement of things which promotes the convenience, than the convenience itself..<br><br>Those institutions which promote the public welfare are frequently recommended by the same principle, the same love of system, and the same regard to the beauty of order, art, and contrivance.
+Therefore, he wanted more of the arrangement of things which promotes the convenience, than the convenience itself..<br><br>Those institutions which promote the public welfare are frequently recommended by the same principle, the same love of system, and the same regard to the beauty of order, art, and contrivance.</p>
 <cite>Theory Of Moral Sentiments, Part 4, Chapter 1</cite>
-{{< /quote >}}
+{{< /q >}}

 We can say that human institutions are an artificial organizing principle which is a bit different from that of Nature, which Smith calls a 'hand':